-Enterprise Architecture remains a confusing and constantly evolving collection of methods and frameworks that are generally characterized by an expansive outlook, lack of precision, a focus on diagrams and an emphasis on document management.
+Enterprise Architecture remains a confusing and constantly evolving collection of methods and frameworks which are generally characterized by an expansive outlook, lack of precision, a focus on diagrams and an emphasis on document management.
 The result is that existing approaches are difficult to use.
 This paper has presented an effort to reduce the scope of EA in order to pin down the core use cases of managing change and better understanding the impact of changing requirements on existing technical architectures of an organization.
-We have proposed a lightweight EA method and its accompanying language that supports precise description of to be and as is EA.
-The language by virtue of its design can be used with a simple Java based simulation environment to experiment with conformance of proposed EA changes.
+We have proposed a light weight EA method and its accompanying language that supports precise description of "To be" and "As is" EA.
+The language by virtue of its design can be used with a simple java based simulation environment to experiment with conformance of proposed EA changes.
 We recognise that there are several limitations with our current proposal but we have demonstrated using a detailed case study that there is merit and considerable potential in using such an approach understanding and managing EA.